Udrea Băleanu: Killing

+Legacy

 Udrea Băleanu was most likely buried in his family's church at Nucet.
 With no children to survive him, Băleanu's estate went to furnishing his monastery in Gorgota, where he was buried.
 Panaghia's other ktitor was the Comis Leca.
 He achieved a dominant position as Spatharios under Radu Șerban, joining the latter in exile to Moldavia.
 Leca was then executed for treason and his estate was confiscated by a new Prince, Radu Mihnea.
 Grăjdana recovered possession of Leurdeni, which in the 18th century became property of the Manu boyars.

 The Băleanu family still survived through collateral lines, including one represented by Ban Udrea's nephew, Ivașco I Băleanu.
 The latter was a prominent Wallachian courtier in the 1630s, having supported the successful pretender Matei Basarab.
 A similar role was played by his son, Gheorghe Băleanu, who fought alongside Constantin Șerban in Moldavia, in 1659, and then spent two years in Ottoman slavery.
 He is remembered as one of the leading actors in Wallachian politics throughout most of the 1660s and 1670s, when he presided over the political party which resisted the rise of Andronikos' family, the Cantacuzinos; that civil strife ended in 1679, with his son Ivașco II's expulsion.

 This Băleanu branch also preserved the family's core estate, including the church of Băleni; rebuilt at several intervals, it has lost its original pisanie, which may have shown its links to Udrea.
 Its current ex-voto, dating back to the 18th and 19th centuries, depicts Udrea as one of the ktitors.
 Some historiographic confusion endured into the 20th century, caused by hypothetical readings by various historians.
 One of them, Bogdan Petriceicu Hasdeu, postulated that Udrea was the same as "Andrei the Monk", but later corrected this reading.
 Iorga was also accused by scholar N. I. Apostolescu of having misdated Udrea's will by some 50 years, leading him to invent another Udrea, who was alive in the 1650s.
+The Ban was recovered in Romanian literature, as a sidekick to Prince Michael.
+This subject was taken up by Dimitrie Bolintineanu in his 1851 attempt at an epic poem, where the Ban (called "Andrei") is shown taking Nikopol.
+Octav Dessila's historical drama, Mihai Viteazul, was performed in 1966 at Oradea National Theater, with George Pintilescu as Udrea.
+In the late 20th century, Mihnea Gheorghiu made Udrea appear in the play Capul ("The Head"); Puiu Burnea played him in the 1983 staging at Bacovia Theater of Bacău.